dumbmatter/dumbmatter.com/src/posts/a-preliminary-review-of-cinnamon.md

 <ol id="commentlist">

     <li class="comment even thread-even depth-1" id="comment-1991">
     <p>Have you tried xubuntu?
 It uses xfce, an elegant and lightweight environment.
-It&#8217;s my personal favorite by far.</p>
+It's my personal favorite by far.</p>
     <p><cite>Comment by jordan &#8212; February 1, 2012 @ <a href="#comment-1991">2:36 am</a></cite> </p>
     </li>

     <li class="comment byuser comment-author-admin bypostauthor odd alt thread-odd thread-alt depth-1" id="comment-1997">
     <p>jordan: XFCE is okay, but it suffers from the same general problem as Cinnamon: a lack of polish, relative to GNOME 2.
-In addition, XFCE development seems very slow moving (they&#8217;re not even going to switch to GTK+ 3 for a while).
+In addition, XFCE development seems very slow moving (they're not even going to switch to GTK+ 3 for a while).
 So, I see Cinnamon as more promising for the future.</p>
     <p><cite>Comment by <a href='http://www.jeremyscheff.com/' rel='external nofollow' class='url'>Jeremy Scheff</a> &#8212; February 1, 2012 @ <a href="#comment-1997">9:15 am</a></cite> </p>
     </li>